- Date : 24/05/2020

 3. Picking only one online broker

 It is advisable not to be dependent on only one online stock market broker, especially if one is planning to trade as well as invest.
+Putting all your eggs in one basket is among the top trading online mistakes.
 One should use two separate online brokers for trading and investing.
 Even if one is only investing or trading, it is recommended that one has two separate online brokerages.
 Certain online brokerages end up being slow or unable to perform on days of substantial market volatility.

 4. Ignoring reviews